and platonic kisses,

 the blithe air

-with whistles;
+with their whistles;

-and the laughing-screams
+and laughing-screams

 leaking from the edges

-of playgrounds.
+of our playgrounds.

 And though deeply at peace